Obie Award

-The Obie Awards or Off-Broadway Theater Awards are annual awards originally given by The Village Voice newspaper to theatre artists and groups in New York City.
-In September 2014, the awards were jointly presented and administered with the American Theatre Wing.
-As the Tony Awards cover Broadway productions, the Obie Awards cover off-Broadway and off-off-Broadway productions.
-It has often been considered off-Broadway's highest honor.
+The Obie Awards or Off-Broadway Theater Awards are annual awards given since 1956 by The Village Voice newspaper to theater artists and groups involved in off-Broadway and off-off-Broadway productions in New York City.
+Starting just after the 2014 ceremony, the American Theatre Wing became the joint presenter and administrative manager of the Obie Awards.
+The Obie Awards are considered off-Broadway's highest honor, similar to the Tony Awards for Broadway productions.

 Background

-The Obie Awards were initiated by Edwin (Ed) Fancher, publisher of The Village Voice, who handled the financing and business side of the project.
-They were first given in 1956 under the direction of theater critic Jerry Tallmer.
+The Obie Awards were initiated by critic Jerry Tallmer and Edwin (Ed) Fancher, publisher of The Village Voice, who handled the financing and business side of the project.
+They were first given in 1956 under the direction of Tallmer.
 Initially, only off-Broadway productions were eligible; in 1964, off-off-Broadway productions were made eligible.
 The first Obie Awards ceremony was held at Helen Gee's cafe.

 With the exception of the Lifetime Achievement and Best New American Play awards, there are no fixed categories at the Obie Awards, and the winning actors and actresses are all in a single category titled "Performance."
 There are no announced nominations.
 Awards in the past have included performance, direction, best production, design, special citations, and sustained achievement.
 Not every category is awarded every year.
 The Village Voice also awards annual Obie grants to selected companies; in 2011, these grants were $2,000 each to Metropolitan Playhouse and Wakka Wakka Productions.
 There is also a Ross Wetzsteon Grant, named after its former theater editor, in the amount of $2,000 (in 2009; in 2011 the grant was $1,000), for a theatre that nurtures innovative new plays.

 The first awards in 1955-1956 for plays and musicals were given to Absalom (Lionel Abel) as Best New Play, Uncle Vanya, Best All-Around Production and The Threepenny Opera as Best Musical.